jamesseanwright/travis-twitter-webhook/README.md

 Read [this guide](http://docs.travis-ci.com/user/notifications/#Webhook-notification) for more advanced integrations.

-You now should be good to go.
+You're now good to go.
 Whenever you make a new build, it should tweet depending upon your configuration.
 With the most basic configuration as above, it will tweet on both the success and failure of your build.

 ## Authorisation
 This webhook is compliant with Travis' [authorisation](http://docs.travis-ci.com/user/notifications/#Authorization-for-Webhooks) mechanism, so only a request triggered by Travis for one of your own repositories will be accepted.